-9. Causality
+10. Causality

-9.1 In considering whether there is a causal link between the imports of the product concerned and the serious injury the Commission shall consider all relevant factors including factors other than the imports of the product concerned that may have contributed to the SACU industry's injury, provided that a participating interested party has submitted, or the Commission otherwise has, information on such factor or factors.

-9.2 The injury caused by other factors shall not be attributed to the imports.
+- 10.1 In considering whether there is a causal link between the imports of the product concerned and the serious injury the Commission shall consider all relevant factors including factors other than the imports of the product concerned that may have contributed to the SACU industry's injury, provided that a participating interested party has submitted, or the Commission otherwise has, information on such factor or factors. - 10.2 The injury caused by other factors shall not be attributed to the increased imports.

-10. Properly documented application
+11. Properly documented application

-- 10.1 Written complaints shall be made by or on behalf of the SACU industry in the required format. - 10.2 In determining whether a complaint submitted in terms of subsection 1 constitutes a properly documented application, the Commission shall determine whether - (a) the application includes such information as is reasonably available to the applicant; and - (b) a proper non-confidential version has been submitted. - 10.3 The Commission will return all applications that are not properly completed to the applicant.
-This shall in no way prejudice the right of the SACU industry to submit a new application.
+- 11.1 Written complaints shall be made by or on behalf of the SACU industry in the required format. - 11.2 In determining whether a complaint submitted in terms of subsection 1 constitutes a properly documented application, the Commission shall determine whether - (a) the application includes such information as is reasonably available to the applicant on the issues contemplated in subsection 3; and - (b) a proper non-confidential version has been submitted. - 11.3 The application shall contain the following information: - (a) complete description of the imported product; - (b) complete description of the SACU like and directly competitive product; - (c) industry standing; - (d) a summary of the factors on which the allegation of serious injury or threat thereof is based; - (e) the unforeseen developments that led to the increased imports;